puppetlabs/device_manager/README.md

 puppet module install tkishel-puppet_device
 ~~~

-Declare `puppet_device` resource(s):
+Declare `puppet_device` resources:

 ~~~
-puppet_device { 'bigip':
+puppet_device { 'bigip.example.com':
   type   => 'f5',
   url    => 'https://admin:fffff55555@10.0.0.245/',
 }
 ~~~

-Note that the 'f5' device type is used as an example: this module is not limited to F5 devices.
+Note that an f5 device is used as an example: but this module is not limited to F5 devices.

 ## Parameters

-### title
+### name

 Data type: String